SalehShakour/SalehShakour/README.md

 🎓 Computer Science graduate
 🧠 Interested in machine learning and NLP
-📊 Learning to work with data thoughtfully
 🔍 Involved in NLP research projects
-📚 Curious about language models and prompt engineering
-🔎 Exploring retrieval, classification, and text understanding
 💻 Hands-on experience in software development
-🧱 Trying to understand scalable system design

 ---